 Council has developed a Sports Complex Development Plan to assist with development and strategy plans for the future.

 The Sports Complex Advisory Committee was formed to advise Council on development and maintenance of recreation and sports facilities at the George Town Sports Complex in Marguerite Street.
 Sports undertaken within the complex include: Football, Cricket, Soccer, Tennis and Cycling.
 Contact the Council or the relevant sports club for more information.

-The George Town Community Centre is home to indoor sports and recreation, including: Badminton, Skating, Judo, Weight Training, Scouts, and an after school recreation program.
+The George Town Community Centre is home to indoor sports and recreation, including: Skating, Judo, Weight Training and Boxing.
 Contact the Council for more information.